 Certainly, someone can have multiple disorders, which complicates the clinical diagnosis.
 LBD frequently co-occurs with Alzheimer’s Disease.
 AD co-occurs with PSP in about 30% of all cases at the Mayo Clinic Jacksonville Brain Bank.
 And, although unusual, someone with MSA can also have Alzheimer’s Disease.

-Atypical Parkinsonism Disorders – Two Good Overviews
+Atypical Parkinsonism Disorders – Three Good Overviews

 Atypical Parkinsonism by Lawrence I. Golbe, MD, Professor of Neurology, UMDNJ-Robert Wood Johnson Medical School, New Brunswick, NJ.
 Published in The American Parkinson Disease Association Winter 2008 Newsletter